jonananas/tdd-the-database/readme.md

 * Refactor test code as well!

 ## Before starting
-The files below are already created for you to give you a jumping start.
+The files and structure below are already created for you.
 Before starting you should have a look at each of them to familiarize yourself.

 <pre>
 ── create_db.sql                                        This is the database specification, you will edit it!